CACI-International/ergo/ergolang/README.md

 * install a newer version of `less` with brew and set `PAGER` to that, or
 * add `-p` to _disable_ paging when displaying the documentation.

-## Script Resolution
-Project-mode is detected by the presence of a `workspace.ergo` file/directory somewhere in the parent hierarchy.
-That directory is where project top-level scripts reside.

 ## Development Notes

 ### TODO